Frequently Asked Questions

 How much does it cost and how many pieces may I enter?

 Currently enrolled college students pay no entry fee.
-All others pay a $30 non-refundable submission fee which is due with all submissions.
-A maximum of four entries can be submitted for the fee.
-Additional entries may be submitted at the rate of $30 for four entries.
-An additional entry form should be submitted for each set of entries.
+All others pay a $35 non-refundable submission fee which is due with all submissions.
+A maximum of four pieces can be submitted with the $35 fee.
+Additional entries may be submitted at the rate of $35 for four pieces.
+An additional entry form should be submitted for each set of pieces.

 Although allowed as many four piece entries as they wish to submit, artists are encouraged to submit only one four piece entry per division: In other words, a maximum of four 2 Dimensional pieces, a maximum of four 3 Dimensional pieces, and a maximum number of four photographs.
 Due to space limitations, the Festival rarely accepts more than two pieces from any individual artist in any one division.
 Again, submission does not guarantee acceptance.

 May I submit prints, giclees, work in progress, etc.?

 Only original, completed pieces are accepted for submission and display.
 The few exceptions would be where prints are part of the art form such as print making, etching, etc. Sample images or images of works in progress are not accepted.